-Docket No. 050257-TL - Complaint of BellSouth Telecommunications, Inc.

-against Miami-Dade County for alleged operation of a telecommunications company in violation of Florida statutes and Commission rules.
+Complaint of BellSouth DOCKET NO. 050257-TL In re: ORDER NO. PSC-08-0112-FOF-TL Telecommunications, Inc. against Miami-Dade for alleged operation of a ISSUED: February 19, 2008 County telecommunications company in violation of Florida Statutes and Commission rules.